This is surgery to remove a

 —blocks pain and keeps you asleep through the surgery; given through an IV in your hand or arm

-You will have abdominal pain and discomfort for 7-10 days.
-Your doctor will give you pain medicine.
+There will be pain after the surgery.
+Your doctor will give you pain medication.

 - Signs of infection, including fever and chills